sbaresearch/scanywhere/README.md

         "EC2_KEY": ""
     }
     ```
-2. Paste your SSH key into the `ssh_key.pub` file.
+2. Paste your SSH key into the `ssh_key.pub` file (placed in the root directory).
 This is only required if you want to use EC2 instances as VPN servers.
-The provided SSH key is used to provide debugging access to the ephemeral EC2 instances.
+The given SSH key is used to provide debugging access to the ephemeral EC2 instances.

     Example `ssh_key.pub` file:
     ```